juanlao7/protopipe_web/README.md

 ## No programming involved

-Prepare your data and train multiple models just by connecting a few nodes.
+Prepare your data and train multiple models just by connecting a few cards.

 ![3 connected cards](assets/img/basics/design_1.png)